 - Low Point: 3,262 ft / 994 m (western slopes of Mount Hood)

 The easiest way to reach the Timberline Trail is by car, but there are public transportation options as well (public transportation limits you to beginning at the Timberline Lodge trailhead).
 The closest cities to Mount Hood are Government Camp, Oregon and Hood River, Oregon, but it’s possible to reach Timberline Lodge from Portland or Bend via public transportation.

 BY CAR: Getting to one of the trailheads for the Timberline Trail via car is straightforward as all of the roads are paved and maintained.
 The closest trailhead to Portland is practically equidistant from the Top Spur Trailhead and Timberline Lodge, Bend is closest to Timberline Lodge, and Cascade Locks/Hood River are nearly equidistant from Top Spur Trailhead and Cloud Cap Trailhead.

-NOTES ON PARKING: If you're leaving a vehicle at a trailhead (with the exception of Timberline Lodge), you will need to display a Northwest Forest Day Pass ($5/day), and Annual Northwest Forest Pass ($40), or an America the Beautiful Pass ($80) while you're parked.
+NOTES ON PARKING: If you’re leaving a vehicle at a trailhead (with the exception of Timberline Lodge), you will need to display a Northwest Forest Day Pass ($5/day), an Annual Northwest Forest Pass ($40), or an America the Beautiful Pass ($80) while you’re parked.

 BY BUS (FROM BEND/REDMOND): From Bend, you can also reach the Timberline Trail via the Mount Hood Express (again, they have a horrible website).
 Take the bus north from Hawthorne Station in Bend to Redmond Hub in Redmond.
 From there, you can take the Central Oregon Breeze to Collins Lake Resort & Government Loop where you can catch the Mount Hood Express.